-Fraud review councils should be set up by the above fraud risk management group with various business groups in the bank.
+Fraud review councils should be set up by the above fraud risk management group within various business groups in the bank.
 The council should comprise of head of the business, head of the fraud risk management department, the head of operations supporting that particular business function and the head of information technology supporting that business function.
-The councils should meet every quarter to review fraud trends and preventive steps taken that are specific to that business group.
+The councils should meet every quarter to review fraud trends and preventive steps taken by the business group, and report the same to the Special Committee.